 To upload the files into an S3 bucket we recommend using a desktop tool that will preserve the directory structure and will recover if your network connection is interrupted.

 First you'll need to have created an S3 bucket to upload to.
-Here are the instructions to do this.
+If we've provided you with credentials, we've already done this for you, so you can skip this step.
+Alternatively here are the instructions to do this.
 If you prefer, we can create a temporary bucket for you, just get in touch and we'll be happy to help.

 Download and install Cyberduck, a free tool that will let you access an S3 bucket from your desktop.

 In the menu bar, click "File", then "New Browser"

 Click the "+" symbol in the bottom left to create a new bookmark (connection) to your S3 bucket

 In the drop-down menu at the top of the window that appears, choose "Amazon S3"

 Fill in the following fields:

 Nickname: A friendly name, e.g. "Dash Import Bucket"

 Access Key ID: Enter the Access Key you have generated or that we have provided to you.